francescovillani/Probing-shortcuts-in-peft/README.md

 - **Service-Oriented**: Modular and extensible architecture for managing datasets, models, and experiments.
 - **Dataset Poisoning**: Built-in tools for injecting triggers and studying shortcut learning.
 - **WandB Integration**: Seamless support for experiment tracking and hyperparameter sweeps.
+- **Debug Samples**: Automatic extraction of representative dataset samples for verification and comparison.

 ## Installation